 Make it easy for your website visitors to get in touch with you.
 You could have a contact form in multiple places on your website.
 You may also consider adding one to your footer or blog sidebar.
 Regardless, it’s considered good practice to have a separate contact page that serves no other purpose than inviting users to contact you.
 In other words, don’t distract from the form with images, links, or irrelevant text.

 If your business is location based, then you should include additional info such as your address (with or without an embedded map) and hours of operation.
 You should also list your email and phone number if those are appropriate ways to get in touch with you.
 Someone may want to jot down your info and get in touch at a later time.
 But always include a simple contact form, which invites users to reach out to you immediately, while your brand and stunning portfolio are still fresh in their minds.

 You can take a peek at my simple, no-fluff contact page here.

 Lastly, I invite every service based business to include a blog on their website.
 You can read in more detail about why I recommend blogging here.
-To summarize, blogging, if done well, will accomplish the following for your brand:
+To summarize, blogging can accomplish the following for your brand:

-- Increase organic reach via SEO (search engine optimization).
+- Increase organic traffic via SEO (search engine optimization).

-- Provide quality, long-form content that you can break up into bite-size chunks and repurpose on your social media channels.
+- Provide a consistent source of content that you repurpose on social media and in newsletters.

-- Give you something to pin about on Pinterest and thus drive more organic traffic to your site.
+- Provide content for Pinterest, which will drive more organic traffic to your site.